 The Student Ambassadors are the public student representatives for Mill Creek Middle School.
 The duties of the Student Ambassador include: conduct visitor tours of the school during the school year, answer questions and promote Mill Creek Middle School at various events, be a first point of contact and friend for new students, introduce new students to all teachers and help them feel comfortable at Mill Creek Middle, assist in the front office if needed, attend district events and serve in other leadership capacities as requested, serve as host for Open House and other school events, and communicate with teacher and principal leadership teams.

 To meet minimum criteria as a Student Ambassador, students must be in good academic and behavioral standing.
 This is characterized by good attendance, passing grades in all classes, and no suspensions during the current year.
 Additionally, students should have strong communication skills, be well respected by peers, teachers, staff, and the community, and possess strong leadership skills.
-For more information about the application process, please contact Mrs. Chambers.
+For more information about the application process, please contact Ms. Wilson.

 Sponsor: Mr. Stange